tfreundo/PyTimeTrack/README.md

 1. Update Changelog
 2. Merge to main
-3. Build and attach
+3. Git tag
-4. Tag
+4. Build and attach to GitHub releases